zotherstupidguy/hackspree.github.io/README.md

 This is the Offical website for HackSpree

 TODO
-- Add Research
+- Add OpenResearch section which is a blog
-- Add Blog
+- Add Publications which is finished research